 All of the above text is general information.
 No two cases are the same.
-The easiest way for you to estimate how reasonable your severance package might be is by calling us for a free consultation.
-Dutton Employment Law will speak with you for thirty minutes free of charge to advise your rights.
-Contact us today.
+The easiest way for you to estimate how reasonable your severance package might be is by calling a lawyer who offers a free consultation; they should speak with you for thirty minutes free of charge to advise your rights.

 Jeff is a lawyer in Toronto who works for a technology startup.
 Jeff is a frequent lecturer on employment law and is the author of an employment law textbook and various trade journal articles.
 Jeff is interested in Canadian business, technology and law, and this blog is his platform to share his views and tips in those areas.